Things to do in Vratsa – Bulgaria

 4. The city is also home to the Vratsa National Museum, which showcases the history and culture of the region.

-5. Vratsa is an important economic center, with many industrial and manufacturing companies based in the city.
+5. Vratsa is an important economic centre, with many industrial and manufacturing companies based in the city.

 6. The city is also home to several universities and colleges, including the University of Forestry and the Vratsa Free University.